 Create a Budget and Stick to it: Navigating your finances without a budget is like finding your way to a new duty station without a GPS.
 Prevent a series of financial wrong turns by creating a financial roadmap that works for you.
 Analyzing every penny isn’t necessary, so just focus on essential spending (housing, groceries, etc.), savings, and debt reduction.
 That’ll give you a great start and over the course of the year you’ll build some confidence in your budgeting savvy too!

-No matter where 2017 takes you, your financial goals should come along, so taking the time to create ones that work for you is truly priceless!
+No matter where the year takes you, your financial goals should come along, so taking the time to create ones that work for you is truly priceless!

-Are you planning to tackle your finances in 2017?
+Are you planning to tackle your finances this year?
 What tips do you use?

-Posted by Meredith M. Lozar MHR, AFC, Youth Initiatives Director
+Posted by Meredith M. Lozar MHR, AFC, military spouse